imneme/pcg-c/README.md

 ## 128-bit Math

-On systems that support it (64-bit systems using GCC or Clang), the library provides RNGs that use 128-bit intger math.
+On systems that support it (64-bit systems using GCC or Clang), the library provides RNGs that use 128-bit integer math.
 These generators produce 64-bit output (or more) and have a period of 2^128.

 If you don't have 128-bit support on your system, you aren't losing that much.